mplesser/azcam/docs/docs/index.md

 `pip install azcam`

-Or download the latest version from from github: https://github.com/mplesser/azcam.git.
+Or download the latest version from from github <https://github.com/mplesser/azcam.git>

-You may need to install `python3-tk` on Linux systems [`sudo apt-get install python3-tk`].

 # Links